toltalchaos/shop-os/README.md

     - store credentials -> or atleast the authenticated boolean

 - cart/checkout
-    - add count capabilities for the items available and in the cart
     - shipping
         - add logic for no shipping (pickup option)
         - dynamically adjust tax rate in components>invoice.svelte